IBM/cp4i-deployment-samples/products/bash/setup-atg-demo.md

 Clone this repo/branch and run the `setup-atg-demo.sh` script.
 It defaults to the `cp4i` namespace, override with `-n <namespace>`.
 To override the catalog sources use `-a <apic catalog source image>` and `-d <datapower catalog source image>`.

-## Further manual steps required
-- Create an APIC user with developer role to use with Analytics
-- Work out the settings to use to create the ATG project